ddcovery/ddinject-js/README.md

 ## Classic **Class as a provider**?

-Well, factory pattern is really simple and easily integrated in javascript filosofy using **functions and it's wonderful closures**.
+Well, factory pattern is really simple and easily integrated in javascript philosophy using **functions and it's wonderful closures**.

 In any case, if you think class as a provider fits better your needs, you can use it!!!